kr55/ssiscataloger/index.md

 * Unmodified items are displayed in the original color and these objects are identical in the source and target

 ***Migration Type***
 Migration types are ‘copy’ and ‘move’.
 Select the’ move’ radio button if you wish to delete the source catalog after the migration is done.
-Default is ‘copy’.
+The default type is ‘copy’.

 ***Migrate explicit permissions***

 Catalog folders, projects, and environments have explicit permissions.
-If you want to migrate it to target, check the checkbox ‘Migrate explicit permissions' on this screen.
+If you want to migrate these permissions to the target, check the checkbox ‘Migrate explicit permissions' on this screen.

 **Customize folder mapping**

 Easily map source and target folders names.
-Wizard populates all selected folder names in Source and Target folder columns.
+The wizard populates all selected folder names in the Source and Target folder columns.
 Edit the value in the ‘Target Folder’ column if you wish to customize the folders.

 <img src="media/CustomizeFolders.png" width="500">